Patti Page: Pop success: 1946–1949

 In 1950, Page had her first million-selling single "With My Eyes Wide Open, I'm Dreaming", another song where she harmonized her vocals.
 Because she was overdubbing her vocals, Page's name had to be listed on the recording credits as a group.
 According to one early 1950s chart, Page was credited as the Patti Page Quartet.
-In mid-1950, Page's single "All My Love (Bolero)" became her first #1 on the Billboard spending five weeks there.
+In mid-1950, Page's single "All My Love (Bolero)" became her first No. 1 on the Billboard spending five weeks there.
 That same year, she also had her first top-10 hit with "I Don't Care if the Sun Don't Shine", as well as the top-25 single "Back in Your Own Backyard".
 With this success, Page earned the privilege of releasing her first LP, the self-titled "Patti Page" which opened with "Confess" and included other of her singles from this period.
 She also released a Christmas album in 1951; this was reissued five years later with updated cover art on a 12" LP with a few new tracks to fill the run time out.

 "Tennessee Waltz": 1950

 The success of "Bolero" however was quickly eclipsed by what soon became Page's signature song.
 "Tennessee Waltz" was written in 1946 by Pee Wee King and Redd Stewart, and was recorded in 1947 by Pee Wee King and His Golden West Cowboys.
 Their original version made the country charts in 1948.
 The song was also a hit for Cowboy Copas around the same time.
 Page was introduced to the song by record producer Jerry Wexler, who suggested that she cover a recent R&B version by the Erskine Hawkins Orchestra.
 Page liked the song, and she recorded and released it as a single.

 "Tennessee Waltz" became a blockbuster hit by complete accident—it was the B-side to "Boogie Woogie Santa Claus" which Mercury had intended to promote during the 1950 holiday season.
 The label intentionally put "Tennessee Waltz" on the disc to avoid drawing attention away from a planned Christmas hit, as they considered the song a throwaway with no hitmaking potential.
-To everyone's complete surprise, it went on to spend five weeks at #1 during December 1950-January 1951, while "Boogie Woogie Santa Claus" failed to chart at all and was quickly forgotten.
+To everyone's complete surprise, it went on to spend nine weeks at No. 1 during December 1950-January 1951, while "Boogie Woogie Santa Claus" failed to chart at all and was quickly forgotten.
 "Tennessee Waltz" also became Page's second single to appear on the country charts, becoming her biggest hit there, reaching number two.
 The song later became one of the best-selling records of its era, selling 7 million copies in the early 1950s.
 "Tennessee Waltz" remains the biggest commercial success for the overdubbing technique, pioneered by producer Mitch Miller, which enabled Page to harmonize with herself.
 "Tennessee Waltz" was the last song to sell one million copies of sheet music.
 The song was covered by several other singers during the next few months including Jo Stafford and Les Paul and Mary Ford.

 The song was featured in the 1970 film Zabriskie Point and in the 1983 film The Right Stuff.